Samagra-Development/docs/docs/Form Management Module.md

 2.1.3 Adding commons/customworkmanager modules

-If you have not customworkmanager/commons module in the project, you would need to integrate these first sequentially, to integrate the samagra-form-management later, using the following steps.
+If you have not customworkmanager/commons module in the project, you would need to integrate these first sequentially, to integrate the collect_app later, using the following steps.

-2.1.4  Adding samagra-form-management module (Applicable for any android module, including commons and customworkmanager, if you want to import)
+2.1.4  Adding collect_app module (Applicable for any android module, including commons and customworkmanager, if you want to import)

 Note: This is applicable for any android module, you want to import.